dev-xo/remix-auth-totp/README.md

 ```

 > **Note**
-> You can specify how long a session should last by passing a `maxAge` value in milliseconds, to the strategy options object.
-The default value is `undefined`, which will not persist the session across browsers restarts.
-This is useful for a "Remember Me" like feature.
+> You can specify how long a session should last by passing a `maxAge` value in milliseconds.
+Default value is `undefined`, which will not persist the session across browsers restarts.
+This is useful for implementing a "Remember Me" feature.

 ### 2. Setting Up the Strategy Options.